 Assisi Work - Starter Booklet

 Assisi work is the name given to a technique of stitching which is believed to originate in convents in 13th century Italy and initially used for stitching religious items.
-Its popularity increased and by the 16th century it had spread to the secular community.
-Its popularity waned in the 18th century but was then revived in the 1860s as a traditional handicraft.
+Its popularity increased and by the 16th century it had spread to the secular community but waned again in the 18th century before being revived in the 1860s as a traditional handicraft.

 It was traditionally worked on linen cloth and the medieval motifs were created by stitching the outline in a form of straight or back stitch with a background stitched in cross stitch.
 Usually just two colours, red or blue, and black, were used although green and gold also became popular colours to use.